Boburmirzo/chatgpt-api-python-sales/README.md

 ### Step 6: Run Streamlit UI for file upload

 You can run the UI separately by navigating to `cd examples/ui` and running Streamlit app `streamlit run app.py` command.
-It connects to the Discounts backend API automatically and you will see the UI frontend is running on your browser:
+It connects to the Discounts backend API automatically and you will see the UI frontend is running http://localhost:8501/ on a browser:

 ![screenshot_ui_streamlit](/assets/streamlit_ui_pathway.png)